Ugochukwuodinaka/US-Health-Insurance-Coverage-Analysis/README.md

 - <img src="images/Top10_States_With_The_Most_Declined_Uninsured_Rate_Change_(2010-2016)_image.jpg" width="250">

 - **The top 10 states with the most declined uninsured rate change from 2010 to 2016 are as follows:**
-- In this analysis, Massachusetts tops the list of the top 10 States with the most declined uninsured rate change (2010-2016) with -0.016%, followed closely by Maine with -0.017%, North Dakota with -0.020%, South Dakota with -0.022%, Connecticut with -0.031%, Nebraska with -0.033%, Missouri with -0.034%, Wyoming with -0.034%, Wisconsin with -0.037%, and lastly, Delaware, District of Columbia and Pennsylvania with -0.038% each.
+- In this analysis, Massachusetts tops the list of the top 10 States with the most declined uninsured rate change (2010-2016) with -0.016%, followed closely by Maine with -0.017%, North Dakota with -0.020%, South Dakota with -0.022%, Connecticut with -0.031%, Nebraska with -0.033%, Missouri with -0.034%, Wyoming with -0.034%, Wisconsin with -0.037%, and lastly, Delaware, District of Columbia and Pennsylvania with -0.038% respectively.
    - __Insights:__
      - __Medicaid Expansion:__ Several of the top-performing states, such as Massachusetts, Connecticut, and Delaware, have implemented Medicaid expansion under the Affordable Care Act (ACA).
 This expansion provided coverage to more low-income individuals and families, contributing to the decline in uninsured rates.
      - __Marketplace Enrollment:__ States with successful marketplace enrollment initiatives, including Connecticut and the District of Columbia, saw increased access to affordable health insurance options through marketplace exchanges.
 Subsidies and tax credits offered through these exchanges helped individuals afford coverage, leading to a reduction in uninsured rates.